 (3) CCOs shall provide ambulance transports with a medical technician when:

-(a) A member’s medical condition requires a stretcher (b)The length of transport would require a personal care attendant; and (c)The member does not have an attendant who can assist with personal care during the ride
+(a) A member’s medical condition requires a stretcher (b) and the length of transport requires a personal care attendant (c), but the member does not have one: or

-(b) .
+(b) Necessitated by the member’s medical condition consistent with section (1) above of this rule.

 (4) When a member’s medical condition is an emergency as defined in OAR 410-120-0000, emergency ambulance transportation must be used.
 The ambulance must transport the member to the nearest appropriate facility able to meet the member's medical needs.